the-ahuja-lab/SynGlue/README.md

     - **Optimizer**: Fine-tune generated structures.
     - **Scorer**: Rank generated molecules.

+it also has additional functionality one is to predict DC50 and Dmax via giving entire PROTAC molecule we Hvae transformer DMPNN based attention layer regression model to predict  it can run independtly via giving PROTAC you cna predict their DC50 and DMax
+So give entire PROTAC canonical SMILE it will predict DC50 and Dmax  than in second instance we have linker based DC50 classification  into 4 classes
 Additional arguments:
 1. DC50 : Transformer based regressor to predict DC50 values
 2. Dmax : Transformer based regressor to predict Dmax vaues